+(Update: This craft came through my Pinterest feed again and I discovered that it actually originated from The Art Teacher’s Closet.)
 There isn’t a How-to on the site since they just profile art projects so I thought I’d share my patterns with you and some instructions so you can make this adorable craft with the little ones in your life.

 6. Pour a small amount of black paint onto a small paper plate.
 Dip the tip of your finger lightly in the black paint and press your fingertip inside the white circles to make pupils.
 Next dip the tip of your finger lightly in the black paint and press your fingertip under the mustache to make a mouth.
 Lastly, press your fingertips down the bottom of the triangle to make buttons.

 7. Pour a small amount of black paint onto a small paper plate.
 Dip the tip of your finger lightly in the white paint and draw eyebrows on your Santa.
 Next dip the tip of your finger lightly in the white paint and press your fingertip all over your green background to create snow falling.
 Let the paint dry completely.

 We love crafting with paper plates!
 Here’s a fun way to create a darling Christmas Tree Craft out of a paper plate.
 The lacing is great for preschoolers to strengthen fine motor skills.

 This Rudolph Paper Craft is adorable and it goes along great with a Christmas unit at preschool or Kindergarten.
 Our free template makes prep time a breeze too!